eddelbuettel/r2u/README.md

 Support for other distributions is possible but unlikely right now (due to a lack of resources and time).
 We hope to cover Debian ar some point.

+R 4.2.0 is used, and BioConductor 3.15 packages provided as implied by CRAN packages.

 ### What is Selected ?